-The first responsibility for laboratory safety lies with the senior faculty members in charge of the laboratories.
-Sometimes lack of proper equipment, or other hazards beyond their control may play a part in safety problems.
-However, it is their duty to evaluate the safety hazards connected with any experiment and to avoid conducting any experiment which cannot be carried out without excessive risk to personnel or property.
-It is also the responsibility of the senior faculty members to be certain that every person working in their laboratories is aware of the safety hazards and safety regulations in the laboratory.
+The first responsibility for laboratory safety lies with faculty members (Principle Investigators) in charge of the laboratories.
+It is their duty to evaluate the safety hazards connected with any experiment and to avoid conducting any experiment which cannot be carried out without excessive risk to personnel or property.
+It is also the responsibility of the faculty members to be certain that every person working in their laboratories is aware of the safety hazards and safety regulations in the laboratory.
 It is highly recommended that the person in charge of a laboratory have safety rules posted prominently in convenient locations for everyone to read.
-Research directors and teaching laboratory directors have the primary responsibility for enforcing regulations on solvent storage, waste solvent disposal, smoking, personal protective equipment, etc., and for reporting problems to the Chemistry Department Safety Coordinator.
+Research directors and teaching laboratory directors have the primary responsibility for enforcing regulations on solvent storage, waste solvent disposal, smoking, personal protective equipment, etc., and for reporting problems to the Chemistry Department Safety Committee.
 Research directors should recognize that graduate students and postdoctoral students coming into the Department may have enormously different backgrounds and attitudes towards good laboratory practice and that it is part of the advisor's responsibilities both in laboratory courses and as research directors to provide instruction where it is necessary either in techniques or in attitudes which are appropriate for the training of professional scientists.
 It is expected that research directors appoint at least one member of their research groups as a safety officer who will be responsible for maintaining safety devices, attending all monthly safety meetings and checking day-to-day laboratory safety practices.
 Research directors should have cards fastened to the outside of the door of each laboratory and chemical storage area under his/her supervision which states:

 Before any keys to the French Family Science Center can be issued to a new member of the chemistry department, s/he must participate in online safety training and pass the appropriate online quiz(zes).
 Persons engaged in the use of chemicals and apparatus inside the Department (undergraduate students, graduate student researchers, postdoctoral fellows, etc.) are responsible for protecting themselves and their neighbors.
 The individual student or researcher has to take the initiative in protecting himself or herself from hazards which have been explained to them, e.g. they should protect their own eyes by wearing safety glasses.
 Their next responsibility is to their neighbors.
 Back to top